 - Once the pots of water are boiling: In one pot, cook the soba noodles just until al dente, according to package directions (probably about 5 minutes), then drain and briefly rinse under cool water.
 Cook the frozen edamame in the other pot until warmed through (about 4 to 6 minutes) but before draining, toss the halved peas into the boiling edamame water and cook for an additional 20 seconds.
 Drain.

 - Combine the soba noodles, edamame, snap peas and carrots in a large serving bowl.
 Pour in the dressing and toss with salad servers.
 Toss in the chopped cilantro and toasted sesame seeds.
 Serve.

 Make it vegan: Sub agave nectar for the honey.

-Make it gluten free: Buy certified gluten-free, all buckwheat soba noodles and use tamari instead of regular soy sauce.
+Make it gluten free: Buy certified gluten-free, all buckwheat soba noodles (or gluten-free spaghetti) and use tamari instead of regular soy sauce.
 Make sure your miso is gluten free, if using.

 Storage suggestions: This dish keeps decently well, covered and refrigerated, for a couple of days, BUT here's a better way, courtesy of Janet: make a batch, store the salad and dressing separately until ready to eat, and then grab one or two portions and add some dressing.
 Either way, you can serve leftovers chilled or gently rewarmed.
 Wake up leftovers with a dash of additional tamari or lime juice and fresh cilantro leaves.